jbrukh/gpt-jargon/README.md

 ## tl;dr

-Jargon is an informally specified, intelligently interpreted, referentially omnipotent, and flow control oriented natural language LLM pseudolanguage for prompt engineering, currently running on GPT-4.
+Jargon is a natural language, informally specified, intelligently interpreted, referentially omnipotent, and flow control oriented LLM-based pseudolanguage for prompt engineering, currently running on GPT-4.
 You shouldn't understand what any of that means until you read [this article](https://mirror.xyz/dashboard/edit/sPZECVTkrbVq4DerB13Thvqq_XqsDGwTBDD3SSzdI44).

 ## What is it, functionally?